Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Val Venegia to Rifugio Mulaz: Must-Do Hike in Pale di San Martino, Italian Dolomites

-We loved this particular Dolomites day hike because of how it unfolds.
-It’s never boring, and the rewards are many.
-When we thought this hike couldn’t possibly get better, it did, again and again.
+We loved this particular Dolomites day hike, because of how it unfolds.
+Itโ€™s never boring, and the rewards are many.
+Just when we thought it couldnโ€™t get any better, it surprised us again and again.

 • Distance: 12.6 km lollipop-circuit